brandynlucca/AcousticScattering.jl/docs/src/gallery/examples/layers.md

 # [Three nested fluid regions](@id gallery-layers)

 Nested regions need not share a center or shape.
 Here a spherical exterior interface contains a flattened middle region and an offset core.
-Color shows pressure on the core;
-translucent grids retain both enclosing interfaces.
+Color shows pressure on the core.
+Translucent grids retain both enclosing interfaces.

 ```@example gallery_layers
 using AcousticScattering